Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 # The Definition and Call of Job Function

-In OneFlow, we encapsulate the training, predicting, inferential and some other tasks into a function, which is called job function.
+In OneFlow, we encapsulate the training, inference and some other tasks into a "job function".
 The job function is used to connect the user's business logic and the computing resource managed by OneFlow.

 In OneFlow, the function decorated by `@oneflow.global_function` decorator is the OneFlow's job function

-We mainly define the structure of the model and choose the optimization in job function.
-In addition, we can also pass some hyperparameters about training and environment configuration to the job function (like the following example: `get_train_config()`), OneFlow will manage the memory, GPU and other computing resource according to our configuration.
+We mainly define the structure of the model and choose the optimization target in job function.
+In addition, we can also pass some hyperparameters about training and some configuration of the environment to the job function (like the following example: `get_train_config()`), OneFlow will manage the memory, GPU and other computing resource according to our configuration.

 In this article, we will specifically learn about: